bitwarden/help/_articles/providers/add-existing-client-org.md

 {% image /providers/add-existing-client-2.png %}

 Once added, the Organization will appear in the {% icon fa-bank %} **Clients** list alongside all other Client Organizations.

+{% callout success %}
+**Once you've added the existing Organization to the Provider**, you (the Provider Admin and Organization Owner) can be removed from the Organization.
+Doing so will free up the User Seat previously taken up by your account.
+As a member of the Provider, you will retain all permission over the Client Organization:

+1. Organizations may not be Owner-less, so [add a backup Owner to the Organization]({{site.baseurl}}/article/managing-users/#invite).
+2. Once the new Owner is Invited, Accepted, and Confirmed, ask them to [remove you from the Organization]({{site.baseurl}}/article/managing-users/#offboard-users).
+{% endcallout %}